hasanbanna/tutos/docs/source/Arch.rst

 Installing i3
 ^^^^^^^^^^^^^

-As I sad before, we are going to use `I3 <http://i3wm.org/>`__.
+As I said before, we are going to use `I3 <http://i3wm.org/>`__.
 Take a look at there webpage and guide.
 For make it run we will need to install these ``pacman -S i3 dmenu xorg xorg-xinit``.
 It might ask you about some choices - just install anything.
 It isn't necessary to have all crap from Xorg, but to figure out which is and which isn't needed is just pain (`wayland <http://wayland.freedesktop.org/>`__ should solve this in near future).
 If it asks you about installing i3-status, approve it.
-Xorg is used for all advance displaing in linux. i3 needs it also.
+Xorg is used for all advance displaying in linux. i3 needs it also.
 When you run a graphic enviroment anywhere on linux, it means that Xorg is runned and than there might be some windows managers etc. So now we just tell Xorg to run i3 after it's start.
 To do that, we will edit this